faizalrf/documentation/sysbench.md

 sysbench 1.0.17
 ```

-Connect to your MariaDB server and create a database called `sbtest`
+Connect to your MariaDB server using the MariaDB CLI and create a database called `sbtest`

 ```txt
 Welcome to the MariaDB monitor.
 Commands end with ; or \g.